About: Moshe Zilverberg, Messianic Roeh (Shepherd)

 I am a Messianic Roeh (Shepherd) Ordained by the United Messianic Jewish Alliance (UMJA) I have been serving our Great G-d and King for 22 years.
 I am on a path to obtain ordination as a Messianic Rabbi, which I will obtain when I have finished with education and experience requirements.
 I am Jewish by heritage on my Mother's side and I remember God calling me since I was 2 years old.
 I was raised in the the Catholic and Lutheran Church until I was 19 years old.
 I was unable to find a meaningful relationship with God during that time, so I sought out New Age practices, for 16 years, including wicca and druidism in order to find the deep spirituality I was longing for.
 At age 35, I came to a place of complete darkness in my life, lost in witchcraft, sinful lifestyle and addiction.
 Desperate for help I called on the living God, Creator of the universe and He saved me as I repented of my sin and I turned to Him.
 Messiah Yeshua became real in my life and I began to follow His Way as He lead me by the power of the Ruach HaKodesh (Holy Spirit).
 God soon called me into ministry and fulfilled His promise that He had given me when I was 2 years old.
 I struggled for many years trying to understand the doctrine of the Church as it seemed in many ways to contradict the Word of God in His Bible.
 I was told that we didn't do those commandments anymore because the Jews had rejected and killed Jesus and that we had a new covenant of Grace that did away with God's commandments.
 After 14 years in ministry and trying to validate the doctrine of Replacement Theology in the Church, I cried out to God to reveal His Truth to me concerning His Commands in the Torah concerning the Sabbaths, His Laws, His Statutes and Precepts.
 I took a leap of Faith and started keeping the Sabbath.
 Once I did that God began to reveal His Truth and began to dispel much of the teaching I had in the Church and began to live a Torah observant life.
 Over the past 8 years I have been learning and teaching others what it means to follow God and walk with Him.
 Rabbi Yeshua, my Mashiach, through his writings is showing me how to live out the Torah, by his example, by the gift of the Ruach HaKodesh (Holy Spirit) and the teaching and the wisdom of Jewish Sages.
 Adonai has put it strongly in my heart that our focus should be Tikkun Olam, to repair the world, by presenting the Good News and doing our best to make this world a better place both spiritually and physically.
 We are establishing a Messianic Synagogue in Klamath Falls/ Klamath Basin. and have obtained a Torah Scroll.

-Synagogue Shuvu LaTorah is a Messianic Jewish fellowship for both the Jew and the Nations just four blocks East off of the Crater Lake Parkway at 4032 Shasta Way in Klamath Falls.
+Synagogue Shuvu LaTorah is a Messianic Jewish fellowship for both Jews and the Nations located in downtown Klamath Falls at 707 High Street between 7th and 8th Streets.
 We are a Torah pursuant congregation centered around Yeshua (Jesus) HaMashiach, The Messiah of Yisra'el's God.
-Our particular branch of Judaism was established over 2000 years by our Rabbi Yeshua and his talmidim (disciples), and continues to grow to this day.
+Our particular branch of Judaism was established over 2000 years by our Rabbi Yeshua and his Talmidim (Disciples), and continues to grow to this day.
+We have the only Jewish Rabbi who rose from the dead and is alive today.
 Our faith and practice is sincerely based on the Torah of the God of Yisra'el and His Messiah Yeshua.
 One of the greatest mitzvahs that we seek to keep as our Messiah Yeshua did was the great mitzvah to love God with all of our heart, soul, and strength, and to love our neighbor as ourself.
-Rabbenu Yeshua taught us that it was by this that we would be known as his talmidim.
+Rabbenu Yeshua taught us that it was by this that we would be known as his Talmidim.
 Our goal is to live a life of Torah, like our master did, but to also strive to love like he did.
 We hope that you will feel the love of HaMashiach when you visit!

 And, if you are not Jewish, this is also the place for you!
 We believe it is the plan of the God of Yisra'el to bring together both the Jew and the Nations into one people to serve and worship Him.
 We are incomplete without you!
 We believe the commonwealth of Yisra'el consists of Jewish people and any of those from the Nations whom like Ruth have been grafted into Yisra'el (Romans 11, Ephesians 2).
 God's teaching (Torah) is equally for any Jew or Gentile who decides that they want to stop living according to the ways of the world to begin living according to the ways of Yisra'el's God (B'midbar/Numbers 15:15-16).
 See the following article for more teaching on this subject: Torah Achat - One Torah.
 Many Christians ask the question, "What would Jesus do?".
 If they seek to be true disciples of The Master, they will seek to learn how he really lived his life and do likewise.
 And like any good Rabbi, Yeshua The Messiah lived and taught a life centered on the precepts of the Torah.
 He also expected his disciples to do the same (Matt.5:16-19).